Aarif123456/Aarif123456/README.md

 </details>

 <h2>Other Interests</h2>
-<details><summary></summary>
-<p>Below is a list of some things I find interesting.
+<details><summary>Below is a list of some things I find interesting.
 For some topics, I explain why I think what draws me to the topic.
 Other times, I just list sub-topics.
-So, the tree is a mix of a brain dump and hopefully gives some insight into things I like.</p>
+So, the tree is a mix of a brain dump and hopefully gives some insight into things I like.</summary>

 <ul> <!-- Interests lists -->
     <li><details><summary>Social Sciences</summary>